Canel420/Rick-morty-page/README.md

 This is a simple page that renders the main characters of the show Rick & Morty

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deploy using vercel platform.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deploy using Vercel platform.

 ## Available Scripts